Further studies for self-understanding

-After graduation, Markus left for a PhD in marketing programme at Lancaster University in the UK, where he later on became a member of the faculty.
+After graduation, Markus left for a Ph.D. in the marketing programme at Lancaster University in the UK, where he later on became a member of the faculty.
 After return to Hong Kong, Markus joined the UCD’s overseas team as an Assistant professor lecturing in Hong Kong, Singapore, Ireland, and Sri Lanka.

 Markus is a keen learner with a penchant for research work.
 A university teaching job seems the right fit for someone who undertakes doctoral studies.
 “I’ve learnt to draw pleasure from teaching, bringing my experience into the confines of the classroom for my students to develop insights into corporate operations,” he notes.
-“Interestingly, often it is the teacher who learns the most during process.”
+“Interestingly, often it is the teacher who learns the most during the process.”
 This also explains his career shift from the corporate world to academia.

 Ample international experience

 Regardless of the student composition, Markus has never shied away from sharing his international experience.
 “I learn from my students’ experience too,” he stresses.
 “This is how mutual growth is achieved.”
 Previous teaching stints at UCD’s Ireland, Singapore, and Sri Lanka campuses have taught him that Hong Kong students are hardworking and dedicated.
-“They can be perceived as introvert at times so I have found it necessary to encourage them to speak their minds, let their voices be heard and challenge the status quo.”
+“They can be perceived as the introvert at times so I have found it necessary to encourage them to speak their minds, let their voices be heard and challenge the status quo.”

 An alumnus and teacher at UCD, Markus sees manifold perspectives in his dual identity: “Teaching at the institution I graduated from allows me to put myself in my students’ shoes.”
 The benefits of this dual identity do not stop at an experience-sharing level.
-“It also affords me proprietary insights into programme enhancement, helping to take the programme onto another dimension as a means of giving back to the university.”
+“It also affords me proprietary insights into programme enhancement, helping to take the programme to another dimension as a means of giving back to the university.”